usernameak/grove2-gpl/ReadMe.md

 The project in this repository is licensed under **GNU General Public License, Version 3.0**.
 If you need a different license, contact me at `deltacxxw at gmail dot com`.

+**Repository history was squashed into a single commit for licensing reasons.**

 Contains a lot of stuff, but the main point of interest (and the most mature part of this project) is the **UI framework**.

 ## Screenshots